kabelwerk/sdk-js/README.md

 # Kabelwerk

-Here lives the base Kabelwerk SDK for JavaScript.
+This is Kabelwerk's base (low-level) SDK for JavaScript.

 ## Installation